pleasureman/testimprovement/article/resource_management_english.md

     1000+0 records out
     1024000 bytes (1.0 MB) copied, 2.42874 s, 422 kB/s

 The container reads 1000 times(The second line of log: count=1000).
-Time spent is 2.42874 seconds, appromate 2.5(1000/400) seconds.
+Time spent is 2.42874 seconds, approximately 2.5(1000/400) seconds.
 It is as expected.

 #### 3.4.6 --device-write-iops=""
 The option is to limit write rate (IO per second) from a device.
 It is relevant to the cgroup/blkio/blkio.throttle.write_iops_device file.